 Love Bird was located at 4728 US-209, Accord, NY 12404, United States.
 It now operates on a pop-up basis.

-6. Take a Burger Break
+6. Take A Burger Break

 Millions of Americans are obsessed with hamburgers.
-They eat hamburgers at fast food stands and at upscale restaurants.
+They eat hamburgers at fast food chains and at upscale restaurants.
 No matter how many they eat, they rarely tire of the iconic American sandwich filled with grilled meat and topped with cheese, condiments and vegetables.

 It’s not that we’re judging this obsession.
 In full disclosure, we’re obsessed with burgers too.